henn1001/QSDL/README.md

 ### Requirements

-The QSDL package works on Python versions:
+The QSDL package has been developed and tested on Python versions:

-* 3.6.x and greater
+* 3.6.x
-* 3.7.x and greater
+* 3.7.x
-* 3.8.x and greater

 ### Installation